ADD CONDITION

 Animal reproduction studies have not been conducted with Sterile Water for Injection.
 The potential for sterile water containing additives to cause fetal harm when administered to a pregnant woman or to affect reproductive capacity is not known.
 Therefore, Sterile Water for Injection with additives should be administered to a pregnant woman only if clearly needed.

-No specific non-teratogenic effects or nonclinical toxicology details are available in the provided data.
-Additionally, there are no specific findings related to animal pharmacology and toxicology.
+No non-teratogenic effects have been provided in the insert.
+Additionally, there are no details available regarding nonclinical toxicology or animal pharmacology and toxicology.

 Postmarketing Experience